 What’s Burns Night?

 Burns Night/ Burns Night Supper is an annual celebration of the life and poetry of Robert Burns – held on the anniversary of his birth.
-Burns poetry is very influential.
+Burns poetry is pretty influential.
 His poem To A Mouse inspired the title of John Steinbeck’s 1937 novel Of Mice and Men (one of my favourite books).
 The penultimate stanza of the poem contains these lines: “The best laid schemes o’ mice an’ men / Gang aft agley” (often ‘translated’ as… The best-laid plans of mice and men / Often go awry).
 Burns is supposed to have written the poem after ploughing up a mouse’s nest – necessary to survive the winter.

 (Scroll down for the full poem.)